Addax101/AutomatonX-Agile-CI-CD-Orchestration-for-Continuous-Delivery/README.md

 - **Integration-friendly**: Seamlessly integrate with external tools, cloud platforms, and collaboration platforms for enhanced automation and collaboration.
 - **Comprehensive Monitoring**: Monitor pipeline executions, track metrics, and receive notifications to ensure visibility and timely response.
 - **Extensive Documentation**: Access detailed documentation covering architecture, deployment, usage guidelines, and API references.

+## Getting Started

+To get started with AutomatonX, follow the steps below:

+1. **Clone the repository**: